 It is the same fit, quality, and likely comes from the same factory.

 This glass is not the same as either a dealer or OEM.
-It made by a separate company and is advertised to fit the same as OEM or dealer.
+A separate company makes and advertises this to fit the same as OEM or dealer.

 Certain major chain auto glass repair shops manufacture their own auto glass.
 However, non-OEM glass is not always a perfect fit nor always the same quality as OEM or dealer glass.